COVID-19 pandemic in Kosovo: 16–30 April 2020

 On 20 April, three new death cases were confirmed, two from North Mitrovica and one from Leposavić, all part of the Serbian community in Kosovo, bringing the total to 15.
 37 new positive cases were confirmed, bringing the total to 598.
 21 recoveries were confirmed bringing the total to 123.

 On 21 April, three new death cases were confirmed, one from Gjakova, one from Leposavić and one from Zvečan, bringing the total to 18.
 6 new positive cases were confirmed, bringing the total to 604.
 5 recoveries were confirmed bringing the total to 128.

 On 22 April, 26 new positive cases were confirmed, bringing the total to 630.
 Ten recoveries were confirmed, bringing the total to 138.

 On 23 April, one new death case with coronavirus from Prizren was confirmed, bringing the total to 19.
 39 new positive cases were confirmed, bringing the total to 669.
 21 recoveries were confirmed, bringing the total to 159.

 On 24 April, 34 new positive cases were confirmed, bringing the total to 703.
 3 recoveries were confirmed, bringing the total to 162.

-On 25 April, one new death case with coronavirus from Štimlje was confirmed, bringing the total to 20.
+On 25 April, one new death case with coronavirus from Shtime was confirmed, bringing the total to 20.
 28 new positive cases were confirmed, bringing the total to 731.
 Three recoveries were confirmed, bringing the total to 165.

 On 26 April, one new death case with coronavirus from Gjilan was confirmed, bringing the total to 21.
 Thirty-two new positive cases were confirmed, bringing the total to 763.
 One new recovery was confirmed bringing the total to 166.

-On 27 April, one new death case with coronavirus from Peć was confirmed, bringing the total to 22.
+On 27 April, one new death case with coronavirus from Peja was confirmed, bringing the total to 22.
 17 new positive cases were confirmed, bringing the total to 780.
 35 recoveries were confirmed, bringing the total to 201.

 On 28 April, 10 new positive cases were confirmed, bringing the total to 790.
 31 recoveries were confirmed, bringing the total to 232.

 On 29 April, 9 new positive cases were confirmed, bringing the total to 799.
 17 recoveries were confirmed, bringing the total to 249.

 On 30 April, 7 new positive cases were confirmed, bringing the total to 806.
 22 recoveries were confirmed, bringing the total to 271.